Drug-Resistant Acinetobacter baumannii: A Growing Superbug PopulationMar 13, 2014 at 12:00 PM ET

 What other drug-resistant strains are available from ATCC?

 ATCC has a number of drug-resistant strains available.
 Some of our more popular strains include methicillin-resistant Staphylococcus aureus (MRSA); Vancomycin-resistant Enterococci (VRE); Carbapenem-resistant Enterobacteriaceae (CRE), including NDM and KPC strains; Extended-Spectrum beta-lactamase (ESBL) strains; drug-resistant Acinetobacter baumannii, drug-resistant Pseudomonas aeruginosa; isoniazid-resistant mycobacteria; drug-resistant Candida albicans; and drug-resistant vector-borne parasitic protozoa, including strains of Plasmodium falciparum.
-For more information about superbugs, please visit our site: global-priority-superbugs.
+For more information about superbugs, please visit our site: Drug Resistance.